montefra/montefra.github.io/technical.md

 permalink: /technical/
 ---

-### Analytics

-This website uses [Google Analytics](https://analytics.google.com) for my curiosity.
-All the optional tracking features are disabled.

 ### Style and templates

 This site uses as base the [hacker] theme, with layout templates based both on